-- 4. Use modularity principles, namely module strength and module (de)coupling, to limit propagation of cascading failures. - 5.
-Minimize dependencies to limit system brittleness (anti-resilience)1 and performance compromise (avoid cascading components, for example). - 6.
-Address cyber security systematically and comprehensively. - 7.
-Enable graceful degradation2 and fault tolerance3 in the event of component or system failures. - 8.
+- 7. Enable graceful degradation33 and fault tolerance34 in the event of component or system failures. - 8.
 Use international open standards to maximize interoperability, simplify system integration, and avoid vendor lock-in.

 12.2 Objective of a NASPInet 2.0 Implementation